 The series is interdisciplinary and interconfessional.
-It is edited by internationally recognized scholars and supported by RefoRC Members such as the Catholic University of Leuven and the Leucorea Stiftung Wittenberg.
+It is edited by internationally recognized scholars and supported by REFORC Members such as the Catholic University of Leuven and the LEUCOREA Stiftung in Wittenberg, and published by Ferdinand Schöningh.
 The editors welcome monographs and collections of contributions.
 Publication languages are English and German.

 Tarald Rasmussen, Oslo